hmirzaee/Springboard/Capstone_1/proposal.md

 **Modeling approach:** The summary star ratings follow a  5-star rating system that are representative of the amount of patient satisfaction at each hospital.
 Our predictive model, therefore, should classify the different hospital measures into 5 different classes and additionally predict the probability for each class.
 In this regard a supervised machine learning algorithm would be suitable.
 It is possible that there will not be enough training data for each of the 5 classes and care should be taken to address the imbalanced training data.
 We will moreover investigate different classification algorithms and compare their performances.

 **Deliverables:**
-1. Python codes for: Data cleaning and wrangling, Exploratory data analysis,and Predictive Modeling
+1. Python codes for: Data cleaning and wrangling, Exploratory data analysis, and Predictive Modeling
 2. Capstone project report
 3. Capstone project presentation